jnozzi/cocoadev.com/markdown/OverridingSendEventMethod.md

 ----

-Make sure you put this method in the General/NSView subclass:
+Make sure you put this method in the NSView subclass:

 - (BOOL)acceptsFirstResponder